sonifydata/twotone.io/how-it-works.md

 share: false

 ---
-You can run [the TwoTone webapp](https://datavized.github.io/twotone/ "web app") in the browser.
+The source code is available at [github](https://github.com/datavized/twotone "TwoTone") or run [the TwoTone webapp](https://datavized.github.io/twotone/ "web app") in the browser.
 We recommend using Google Chrome for the best experience.
-The source code is available at [github](https://github.com/datavized/twotone "TwoTone").

 {% include toc.html %}